-- UNESCO World Heritage Institute of Training and Research – Asia and Pacific, Shanghai, China
+- WHITRAP - World Heritage Institute of Training and Research for the Asia and Pacific Region (UNESCO), Shanghai Centre

 - ICCROM (International Centre for the Study of the Preservation and Restoration of Cultural Property)

-The international course is designed for a maximum of 20 professionals in the field of cultural heritage conservation, including architects, planners, conservators, archaeologists, historians, topographers, engineers, surveyors, restorers and other conservation professionals with at least five years of experience.
+The course is designed for a maximum of 20 participants from disciplines including architects, planners, archaeologists, restorers, engineers, site managers, and those working with local authorities with experience in the field of cultural heritage conservation.
 Priority is given to people working at a decision-making level and those dealing with World Heritage sites or associated institutes/organizations.
-Additional criteria are as follows:

-- Participants should be in a position to influence practice in the field or have the potential to do so in the short or medium term, including carrying the messages of the course to a broad audience;
+- Be in a position to influence practice in the field or have the potential to do so in the short or medium term;

-A certificate of attendance given by both the UNESCO World Heritage Institute of Training and Research – Asia and Pacific and ICCROM will be awarded to participants who satisfactorily complete the course.
+A certificate of attendance will be awarded to participants who complete the course successfully.

-Please fill the application form and send it together with the following by mail to the contact address below:
+Please fill out the application form and send it together with the following documentation (by mail or email) to the address below.

 - A full professional curriculum vitae (in English)

 World Heritage Institute of Training and Research for the Asia and the Pacific Region under the auspices of UNESCO